geocoder-php/Geocoder/README.md

 You can also write your own `provider` by implementing the `ProviderInterface`.

 Note, the `AbstractProvider` class can help you by providing useful features.

+You can provide your own `dumper` by implementing the `DumperInterface`.

 Unit Tests